LiBiao-SZU/NAJS/README.md

-# NAJS will be open source soon.
+# NAJS will be open-source soon.